alextanhongpin/saga-pattern/draft.md

 2. Scheduler locks pending row
 	2a) Row is locked: Skip.
 	2b) Status is not pending.
 Skip.
 Supervisor will update the status.
-3. Scheduler update status to started and last_run_at to now and request_params with the current request params.
+3. Scheduler set locked_at to now and request_params with the current request params.
+        3a) locked and not yet release: raise error running
-4. Scheduler execute Agent
+5. Scheduler execute Agent
-	4a) Execution fails: Status will be failed and response_params stored 4b) Execution successful: Status will be succeeded and response_params stored 4c) System crash before status is updated: Status will be started
+	4a) Execution fails (irrecoverable): Status will be failed and response_params stored 4b) Execution successful: Status will be succeeded and response_params stored 4c) System crash before status is updated: Status will be pending
-6. Scheduler updates saga current_step to next step
+6. Scheduler update current step to the next and proceed to next step
 7. Scheduler repeats process workflow
 	7a) next step is done: Saga ends